So, best tile saw it is!

 - Low HP of just 1.5

-- Large ripping capacity
+- Adjustable ripping fence

 The 169612 wet tile saw from MK Diamond uses a 1.5 HP Baldor motor that is entirely thermally protected and fan cooled to prevent overheating.
 This saw features a multi-position cutting head so that you get to have maximum control over cutting.
 The cutting head is also adjustable in height and allows plunge cuts.
 What’s great about it is that this saw accommodates multiple blades less than 10 inches.
-The saw has cast aluminum guards, cutting head and non-slip neoprene surface.
+The saw has cast aluminium guards, cutting head and non-slip neoprene surface.

 - The motor is very well looked after